dyno-might/dyno-might.github.io/mistakes.md

 permalink: /mistakes/
 ---

 Like many humans, I often make mistakes.
 When people point them out, I edit the text to fix them.
 But I feel like this doesn't give the mistakes the attention they deserve.
-So I've tried to keep a log of significant factual mistakes here.
+So I've tried to start keeping a log of significant factual mistakes/correction.

-If you are listed here and for some reason don't want to be acknowledged, let me know.
+If you are listed here and for some reason don't want to be acknowledged, just let me know.

 **2026-07-31** My post on [plants and CO₂](/plants) incorrectly stated as a fact that CO₂ levels are known to cause cognitive problems.
 But it's not at all clear this is true. (thanks: [papetoast](https://www.lesswrong.com/posts/YfKgyuc8s9BcAMpEp/so-you-want-to-use-plants-to-reduce-indoor-co?commentId=pujoupG5sjDCXtWFx#pujoupG5sjDCXtWFx))